garrandall/popular-music-data/tracks/the-real-thing-jellybean-steven-dante.md

 I just don't, don't feel the same
 I just don't, don't feel the same
 I just don't, don't feel the same
-Ooh, woah, woah woah woah
+Oh, woah, woah woah woah

 When I think about the love gone by
 And what I've been through